 They also have a distinctive, stiff-winged flight

 pattern.
 Spotted Sandpipers are polyandrous which means

-that the female has more than one male partner.
-Usually
+that the females may have more than one male partner in

 there are 1-3 brood per season with about 4 eggs per

 brood.
 Males defend the territory and incubate the eggs